-(12) Employee Benefit Plans
+(12) EMPLOYEE BENEFIT PLANS

-(a) Pension and Retiree Health and Life Insurance Benefit Plans addition, certain company employees also participate in non-qualified defined contribution plans and in qualified and non-qualified defined benefit pension plans.
+(a) Pension and Retiree Health and Life Insurance Benefit Plans

+Essentially all of our employees are enrolled in a qualified defined contribution pension plan.
+The plan is 100% funded by Genworth.
+We make annual contributions to each employee's pension plan account based on the employee's age, service and eligible pay.
+Employees are vested in the plan after three years of service.
+In addition, certain company employees also participate in non-qualified defined contribution plans and in qualified and non-qualified defined benefit pension plans.
 The plan assets, projected benefit obligation and accumulated benefit obligation liabilities of these defined benefit pension plans were not material to our consolidated financial statements individually or in the aggregate.
 As of December 31, 2009 and 2008, we recorded a liability related to these benefits of \$40 million and \$25 million, respectively, of which \$18 million and \$1 million, respectively, was recognized as a decrease in OCI.